anrbn/GATOR/docs/authentication.md

+# Authentication Command Group

-# Overview
+## Overview

-The `gator auth` command manages authentication.
-It has the following commands which add, list, activate, and delete authentication methods such as Service Accounts and Access Tokens.
+The `auth` command group provides a set of sub-commands that manages authentication.
+This includes operations related to add, list, activate, and delete authentication methods such as Service Accounts and Access Tokens.
 It let's you manage multiple authentication methods and easily switching between them.

-# Authentication Methods
+## Authentication Methods

 **gator** supports two types of authentication methods:

 1. **Service Account:** A service account is a special type of Google account that belongs to your application instead of an individual end user.
 A key file associated with the service account is used for authentication.
 2. **Access Token:** An access token is a string representing the granted permissions.
 It is used for authentication and authorization in the application.

-# Commands

-## gator auth
+## Sub-Commands

-This is the main command for managing authentication methods and serves as a sub-command group for the following commands:

-### gator auth list
+#### list

 Lists all the authentication methods that have been added.
 It shows the type of authentication (Service Account or Access Token), the value (key file path or access token), and indicates which method is currently activated.